 The Baltimore Sun reported last week that the FAA has banned pilots and air traffic controllers from using the quit-smoking drug Chantix following a study that found it had apparently contributed to auto accidents and other mishaps that posed risks to both users and others.

-Chantix is believed to block nicotine from stimulating the certain brain receptors so nicotine would not give users the dopamine boost they receive when they smoke.
+Chantix is believed to block nicotine from stimulating certain brain receptors so nicotine would not give users the dopamine boost they receive when they smoke.
 Chantix also stimulates the release of low but consistent levels of dopamine to help decrease nicotine urge.

 Pfizer now wonders whether these settlements were just.
 A 2016 study found no neuropsychiatric risk in taking Chantix versus a placebo.

 That said, plaintiffs’ lawyers cannot say that there have not been cases settled that would have turned out differently if more science had come out.
 The silicone breast implant cases are a great example of this.
 That said, do you know how many plaintiffs have lost because the science has not yet caught up to their case?
-More plaintiffs have been burned by the science lagging behind than defendants.
+More plaintiffs have been burned by the science lagging than the defendants.